-As a sales manager, much of your responsibilities revolve around coaching and mentoring.
+As a sales manager, much of your responsibilities revolve around coaching, mentoring and creating strategies to improve sales.
 According to Forbes’ research, 74% of leading companies see coaching and mentoring as the most important role of a manager.

-So how do you do it—how do you improve sales strategies, help your team close more deals, and boost the company’s annual revenue—when the most experienced reps are less than eager to participate?
+So how do you do it—how do you create strategies to improve sales, create a sales culture your team will buy-into, and boost the company’s annual revenue—when the most experienced reps are less than eager to participate?

 Educate yourself on coaching account executives in a manner that makes them susceptible to your feedback.

 Before we get to that, though, we must discuss one other thing:

 Retaining Sales Talent: Why You Should Value Experienced Sales Reps